lil-splashy/ICS-460-Project/README.md

 ### Sinkhole.py

-DNS sinkhole (currently on 127.0.0.1) that intercepts DNS requests and blocks known ad domains (anything in blocklist.txt) Redirects them to 0.0.0.0
+DNS sinkhole that intercepts DNS requests and blocks known ad domains (anything in blocklist.txt) Redirects them to 0.0.0.0

-Any domains not in the blocklist are sent upstream to googles DNS server at 8.8.8.8 Demo script in demo.py shows what it is doing and prints logs from the python dnslib.
+Any domains not in the blocklist are sent upstream to googles DNS server at 8.8.8.8

 Sniffer can identify new traffic that can be added to the block list.

-Run filter.py to start up the sinkhole server on 127.0.0.1

 ### AWS EC2 t3.micro Instance
 - https://us-east-2.console.aws.amazon.com/ec2/home?region=us-east-2#InstanceDetails:instanceId=i-025a45e673ae0b765